raghavtalwar/Red-Team-Operations/06 - Privilege Escalation (TA0004)/Windows Privilege Escalation/Windows Priv Esc via C2.md

 #### Notes | Bonus
 - Create Links
-- Mindset on how to operate in complex en
+- Mindset on how to operate in complex env

 ## Conclusion